Update methods¶

 .argocd-source-<appName>.yamlin the local repository - Commit the changed file to the local repository

-- Push the commit to the remote repository, using credentials specified as annotation (see below)
+- Push the commit to the remote repository, using credentials specified in the

 The important pieces to this workflow are: